 What not to say:

-- Please don’t say the number one acknowledgement I hear every day….
-“I understand”!
-I have news for you…you don’t.
-You think you do, according to your experiences, but until you ask what is going on, you don’t really understand.
-Not to mention, everyone says this, so you won’t stand apart from your competitors.
+- "I understand!"
+This is a dangerous acknowledgment.
+Even if you think you understand or have had similar experiences, until you ask what is going on, you don’t really understand.
+Not to mention, everyone says this, and you won't stand apart from your competitors.

-- “I hear that a lot” or “I hear you” – You just made your customer feel like they are like everyone else you deal with every day.
+- "I hear that a lot," or "I hear you.”
+You just made your customer feel like they are the same as every other person you deal with.
 They are special; their problem is unique.
 You have to let them know you care about what they just said.

-- Shake your head up and down, or say “OK,” “Right,” “Awesome,” – those acknowledgements can make customers feel like you are saying “stop talking…”
+- Shake your head up and down, or say only "Right," or "Awesome."
+Those acknowledgments can make customers feel like you are saying, "stop talking."

 What to say:

-First, be genuine.
-You are letting your customer know you heard them, what they said is important, and you are about to ask questions about what they said.
+Let the customer know you heard them, that what they said is significant, and that their concern deserves attention and discussion.
 Take the time to understand the issue from their perspective.

-- “X is important,” or “It is important you are comfortable with X.”
+- "X is certainly important," or "It is important you are comfortable with X."

 - "That must have been frustrating."

-Regardless of the words you choose, be genuine.
-When a customer presents you with a problem, you have been given an opportunity to build a bond with the customer.
-Slow down, listen and acknowledge their concerns!
+Regardless of the words you choose, be genuine and don’t follow a script.
+When a customer presents you with a problem, you have been given an opportunity to build a bond with them – hence the name LAER: The Bonding Process®.
+Slow down, listen, and acknowledge their concerns.

-Also, don’t acknowledge every time a customer speaks.
-Use it during conflict, to handle objections, resistance, anger or when you are building a new relationship or working on maintaining the relationship.
+While it’s not necessary to acknowledge every time a customer speaks, acknowledgments are best used during conflict, to handle objections, resistance, and anger, or when you are building a new relationship or working on maintaining the relationship.
+(Pro tip: this works in our personal lives as well.)